Absolute Category Rating

 In this method, a single test condition (generally an image or a video sequence) is presented to the viewers once only.
 They should then give a quality rating on an ACR scale.
 Test conditions should be presented in a random order per test person.

 The ACR scale is evaluated based on numbers that are assigned to the individual items, where Excellent equals to 5 and Bad equals to 1.
 The average numeric score over all experiment participants, for each test condition that was shown, is called the mean opinion score.

-The ACR scale is also used for telephony voice quality to give a mean opinion score.
+It may also be used for telephony voice quality to give a mean opinion score.